wooey/Wooey/docs/configuration.rst

         'django.middleware.security.SecurityMiddleware',
     )

-For more information on the internationlization middelware see `the Django documentation <https://docs.djangoproject.com/en/1.8/topics/i18n/translation/#how-django-discovers-language-preference>`_.
+For more information on the internationlization middleware see `the Django documentation <https://docs.djangoproject.com/en/1.8/topics/i18n/translation/#how-django-discovers-language-preference>`_.

 Note that if a user's browser does not request an available language the language